larodev/laro.dev/content/posts/rpi.md

 ---
 title: Rpi
 date: 2021-04-15
-description: This is a todo list app
+summary: This is a todo list app
 draft: false
 tags:
 - networking